TaoWu974/TaoWu974.github.io/_projects/pa_project.md

 ### Implementation highlights

-**BNN surrogate models** are built locally for candidate designs, achieving up to 50× faster training compared to Gaussian Processes:contentReference[oaicite:1]{index=1}.
+**BNN surrogate models** are built locally for candidate designs, achieving up to 50× faster training compared to Gaussian Processes.

 ---